 There are many factors to consider as you build your list of family medicine residency programs.
 Family medicine is a broad specialty, and the available residency options reflect that variety.
 For example, there are three- and four-year program options, as well as combined specialty programs that require five years of training.
-Make time for in-depth research into residency programs by first reflecting on your professional goals and personal needs early in the Match process.
+Make time for in-depth research into residency programs by reflecting on your professional goals and personal needs early in the Match process.

 As you begin to look at your options, keep an open mind and conduct a wide search.
 Find out about programs by attending residency fairs, talking to your department chair, and reviewing programs' websites.
-You can build a list and track your favorite programs using the AAFP Residency Search app.
+You can build a list and track your favorite programs using the AAFP's residency search tools.